Professor, Department of Pharmacy, University of Copenhagen

-Quality by Design (QbD) is at the very heart of modern pharmaceutical development.
-The implementation of QbD principles provides a cost-efficient approach to delivering high quality medicines for patients.
-Regulatory authorities, both the European Medicines Agency (EMA) and the US Food and Drug Administration (FDA), are placing great emphasis on the QbD component as a part of regulatory filing.
-QbD has become a crucial element in a streamlined drug development process.
+Quality by Design lies at the very heart of modern pharmaceutical development.
+The implementation of QbD principles provides a cost-effective approach to delivering high quality medicines to patients.
+Regulatory authorities, such as the European Medicines Agency (EMA) and the US Food and Drug Administration (FDA), are placing increasing importance on the QbD component as a part of regulatory filing.
+As such, QbD has become a crucial element in a streamlined drug development process.

-This course will provide insight into the key principles of QbD covering quality risk management, formal experimental design and process analytical technology (PAT).
-Leading QbD experts’ from industry, the regulatory side and the academic world will introduce the current knowledge on QbD and provide participants with ideas about, how this knowledge can be implemented in your company.
+This course will provide you with insight into the key principles of QbD including quality risk management, formal experimental design and process analytical technology (PAT).
+Leading QbD experts from industry, from the regulatory side and from the academic world will acquaint you with the current knowledge on QbD and offer ideas about how this knowledge can be applied in your company.
 The course includes practical demonstrations.

 After the course, you will be able to:

 - Summarize the principles of the QbD approach in pharmaceutical development and manufacturing

 - Demonstrate basic knowledge of risk management, Design of Experiments (DoE) and Process Analytical Technology (PAT)

 - Demonstrate basic knowledge of how the QbD approach can be applied in design space and further in the regulatory framework

 - Apply basic risk analysis and experiment with design techniques using practical case studies